AdobeDocs/campaign.en/help/v8/dev/staging.md

 >[!CAUTION]
 >
->With this new mechanism, data synchronization for subscriptions, unsubscriptions or mobile registration is now **asynchronous**.
+>* With this new mechanism, data synchronization for channel optout, subscriptions, unsubscriptions or mobile registration is now **asynchronous**.
+>
+>* Staging only applies for schemas stored on Cloud Database.
+Do not enable staging on replicated schemas.
+Do not enable Staging on local schemas.
+Do not enable Staging on a Staged schema
 >

 ## Implementation steps{#implement-staging}